shanksCx/p3rf3ctr00t2025/SecureBank.md

 ![7](<images/Pasted image 20251208183703.png>)

- We get a 200 OK .
+ We get a 200 OK ☑️.

 Request the response to browser (for those who don't know how don't worry .
 Just right click the response select Request in browser on the menu that pops up , in original session, copy the link and paste in your browser.)

 After doing all this we finally get to the dashboard

 ![8](<images/Pasted image 20251208184107.png>)

-and it says hey admin(wow).I'm admin.
+and it says *hey admin*.
+Wait , I'm admin.

 ![9](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExOTFsdGQ3dnFyY2l0ZGhhM3FwNmE1dnUyenlob3N5c29uazhqZzNzcSZlcD12MV9naWZzX3NlYXJjaCZjdD1n/UiBdsfS6RQU92/giphy.gif)